"I just realized that depression is knocking again."

 Your privacy is important to us.
 Highest protection, never spam.

-Sarah from Aepsy
+Sarah von Aepsy

 Aepsy human creativity, aesthetics and technology for easy, stigma-free access to mental health.
 We tear down hurdles and set minds free.
 Until everyone can follow their dreams mentally liberated.
 For us, for you, and for the generations to come.